gautam-ch/OrganicTrace/README.md

-# OrganicTrace - Blockchain-Powered Organic Product Traceability
+# OrganicTrace

-A comprehensive platform for tracking organic products from farm to consumer with complete transparency and authenticity verification.
+A blockchain-powered platform for tracking organic products from farm to consumer, ensuring transparency and authenticity verification.

-## Features
+## Purpose

-### 1. Traceability Mechanism
+OrganicTrace provides complete traceability for organic products, allowing consumers to verify the authenticity of organic certifications and track the product journey from farm to table.
+Key features include:

-- Complete product lifecycle tracking from harvest to retail
-- Recording of farming practices, processing, distribution, and retail stages
+- **Traceability Mechanism**: Complete product lifecycle tracking from harvest to retail, including farming practices, processing, distribution, and retail stages, with immutable movement history and environmental data tracking.
-- Immutable movement history for each product
-- Environmental data tracking (temperature, humidity)

-### 2. Certification Verification
-- Secure storage and verification of organic certifications
-- Support for multiple certification bodies and standards
+- **Certification Verification**: Secure storage and verification of organic certifications, supporting multiple certification bodies and standards, with expiry tracking and issuer verification.
-- Expiry date tracking and validation
-- Issuer verification and credential management

-### 3. Consumer Engagement Platform
-- QR code scanning for instant product information
+- **Consumer Engagement**: QR code scanning for instant product information, supply chain visualization, and real-time certification status.
-- Complete supply chain visualization
-- Farmer and processor information display
-- Real-time certification status

-### 4. Role-Based Dashboards
-- **Farmers**: Create products, manage certifications, track shipments
-- **Processors**: Receive products, record processing activities, transfer to retailers
-- **Consumers**: Verify products, view certifications, track origin
+- **Role-Based Dashboards**: Dedicated interfaces for farmers (create products, manage certifications), processors (record processing activities), and consumers (verify products and view origins).

 ## Technology Stack